-As Executive Director, Tim Roache oversees the Commission's day-to-day operations and all long-term projects and programs, including financial and personnel management and grant applications.
+As Executive Director, Jay Minkarah oversees the Commission's day-to-day operations and all long-term projects and programs, including financial and personnel management and grant applications.
 He works closely with the Commission's Executive Committee and Board of Commissioners to craft long-term strategic plans for the Commission and assess performance measures.
-Mr. Roache also serves as the primary public representative of the Commission at various conferences, meetings, forums, and events.
+Mr. Minkarah also serves as the primary public representative of the Commission at various conferences, meetings, forums, and events.

-Jennifer Czysz is Assistant Director at Nashua Regional Planning Commission.
-Ms. Czysz supports the daily operations of the agency by providing complex administrative and managerial support to the Executive Director in the areas of policy formation, budget maintenance, staff resource allocation, and management of complex planning projects.
+Jennifer Czysz is the Assistant Director at Nashua Regional Planning Commission.
+Ms. Czysz supports the daily operations of the agency by providing complex administrative and managerial support in the areas of policy formation, budget maintenance, staff resource allocation, and management of complex planning projects.

 Jennifer served as the Program Manager for the statewide Granite State Future (GSF) program.
 Jen managed the GSF statewide program partners and committees to engage stakeholders, develop a regional planning process template, formulate statewide core data and metrics, and disseminate all information to be used by all nine NH RPCs in their regional planning efforts.
 Prior to joining Nashua RPC, Ms. Czysz served as a Senior Planner at the State Office of Energy and Planning Previously, she was a regional planner at Southern NH Planning Commission.